oyewoledavid/Terraform-Provision-Major-AWS-Resources/README.md

+# Repository Overview
+This repository contains Terraform code for provisioning and managing AWS infrastructure resources, including:

+- VPC
+- Private and Public Subnets
+- Internet Gateway
+- Route Tables
+- NAT Gateway
+- Elastic IP
+- EC2 Instances
+- Elastic Load Balancer (ELB)

+The infrastructure is designed to work cohesively to support a web application hosted on two private EC2 instances.
+The Elastic Load Balancer (ELB) distributes incoming traffic evenly between these private EC2 instances, ensuring high availability and scalability.

+## Key Components and Roles
+1. Internet Gateway: Provides internet access for the public subnet.
+2. NAT Gateway: Facilitates outbound internet access for resources in the private subnet via the associated route table.
+3. Elastic Load Balancer: Balances traffic across the private EC2 instances to ensure reliable application delivery.

-## TERRAFORM
+## Modular Design
-This repository contains Terraform code for managing infrastructure resources such as vpc,private and public subnets, internet gateway, route tables, NAT Gateway, Elastic IP, EC2 instances and a Elastic Load Balancer (ELB).
-This resources are provisioned to work together in such a way that the ELB distribute traffics into the two private EC2 instances where our webapp will be hosted.
-I modularize this terraform codes for reusabily, security and simplicity
+The Terraform codebase is modularized for:

+- Reusability: Modules can be reused across different environments or projects.
+- Security: Sensitive configurations are abstracted and controlled via input variables.
+- Simplicity: Modularization reduces complexity and improves code readability, making it easier to maintain and extend.

 ### Prerequisites
 Before using this code, make sure you have the following prerequisites installed: